 Finally, a Jade Plant can’t help but lose a few leaves per year as it grows.
 The oldest leaves at the bottom will eventually fade in color and fall off.
 A little shriveling may occur, but naturally lost leaves shouldn’t turn dramatically yellow or dry up entirely before dropping off.
 Watch out for an acceleration in leaf drop since that usually indicates a problem.
 If you only see one to two leaves per month dropping off the plant, it’s likely just a part of the plant’s normal growth pattern.
 There’s no way to completely avoid this kind of leaf loss.
 Eventually it will lead to the plant developing a tree-like look with a bare trunk and foliage gathered at the top.

 There are tricks for pruning the jade plant to encourage more growth to sprout around the base and fill in the shrub-like shape again.
-Remember to wear gloves when handling jade plants as they can be mildly toxic to humans and pets
+Remember to wear gloves when handling jade plants as they can be mildly toxic to humans and pets.

 Growing Happy, Healthy Jade Plants at Home

-These plants can grow quickly when given enough light, so you may need to repot them twice a year for at least the first three years of growth.
+These plants can grow quickly when given enough light, so you may need to repot jade plants twice a year for at least the first three years of growth.
 Use a lightweight soil mix that is designed for cacti, orchids, or succulents, and ensure the Jade Plant gets at least four to six hours of bright light per day.

 Wrapping Up